Elmwood School, Hamp Avenue, Bridgwater, TA6 6AW

 Elmwood School has exclusive use of a range of outdoor areas including Adventure Play, games court, sensory garden, orchard and horticulture area and use of shared areas for multi sports and forest school activities.

-Elmwood School has a seperate 6th Form for 16 to 19 years old known as The Jean Rees Centre which is based on Chilton Trinity Campus.
+Elmwood School has a separate 6th Form for 16 to 19 years old known as The Jean Rees Centre which is based on Chilton Trinity Campus.

 Elmwood & Penrose Federation comprises of two schools that are part of the all through 4 to 19 years school approach to providing a different educational experience for students in Sedgemoor and other areas of Somerset and surrounding counties.
 Students who attend our schools all have Education Health and Care Plans and are referred to us from the SEND Panel at Somerset County Council.